boopompom/Radial2DT/README.md

 # Radial2DT

-Gridding, CG-SENSE, CG-SPIRiT, Nonlinear regularization such as TV or Wavelet-Sparsity.
+Gridding, CG-SENSE, CG-SPIRiT, Nonlinear regularization such as TV or Wavelet-Sparsity implemented on CPU and GPU.